vaginessa/dns-wiki/IPtables.md

 [Nftables](http://www.netfilter.org/projects/nftables/index.html) will replace it some day, but is not merged with AFWall+ at the moment.

 Netfilter is generally a part of the [Linux kernel](https://kernel.org/).
-The IP packet filter rules in the Linux kernel are being configured by the user space command line tools of netfilter: iptables, ip6tables, ebtables, arptables and ipset.
+The IP packet filter rules in the Linux kernel are being configured by the user space command line tools of netfilter: iptables, ip6tables, ebtables, arptables and ipset (optional).

 Explanation
 -----------